-Hope Rises as Depot Owners Crash Petrol Prices Nationwide
+Hope Rises As Depot Owners Crash Petrol Prices Across Nigeria

-- Competition for customers has helped reduce petrol prices at the private depot, giving marketers more options
+- Competition for customers has helped reduce petrol prices at private depots, giving marketers more options

 - In Lagos, depots are selling below N800 per litre, creating hope of lower petrol prices at filling stations soon

-- Similarly, the price for diesel at depots has reduced in Warri, Port Harcourt and Calabar
+- Similarly, the price for diesel at depots has reduced in the country's Warri, Port Harcourt, and Calabar regions

 Legit.ng journalist Dave Ibemere has experience in business journalism, with in-depth knowledge of the Nigerian economy, stocks, and general market trends.

-Nigeria’s downstream petroleum market offers hope to Nigerians as private depot owners across the country slashed petrol prices last week, intensifying competition with major suppliers, including Dangote Refinery.
+Nigeria’s downstream petroleum market is offering hope as private depot owners across the country slashed petrol prices last week, intensifying competition with major suppliers, including Dangote Refinery.

 The price cuts follow recent adjustments in petrol pump prices at filling stations.